 - You can add separate songs or an entire album.

 - All the songs added will be stored in the Local songs folder in the Spotify library.

 - If you want to move the local songs, you can add them to separate playlists or you can make a brand new playlist for them.
 If you want to stream the local files on your phone, we suggest you do this.

 Keep in mind that the local files you want to add to your Spotify library must be on the computer’s hard drive.
 To make the process easier, make sure to download everything first and store all the tunes in one folder.
 Once the local files are added to your Spotify playlists, you can listen to them just like any other song.

 Note: You can only insert mp3, mp4, and m4p files.

-How to Add Local Files to Spotify on Android?
+How to Access Local Files to Spotify on Android

 Unfortunately, adding local files from a mobile device is not possible.
 You can only listen to the local songs on your phone if you have a Premium account.
 If you have a Free account, you can only add local files and listen to them on your computer.
 However, if you were to open your mobile app after you had added the local songs on your desktop app, you would still be able to see them, without the option of playing them.

 If you want to listen to local files on your mobile app, you still have to insert them through your computer by following the steps outlined in the previous section.
 Once you have moved the local music files to a new playlist, follow these steps:

 - Locate the new album with the local files.